Castillo hurls complete game as Reds down Cardinals | Sports-Games

 Castillo hurls complete game as Reds down Cardinals

 Luis Castillo threw the first complete game of his career to lead the visiting Cincinnati Reds past the St. Louis Cardinals 3-1 Friday.
 Castillo (2-5) threw a two-hitter, striking out six batters and walking three.
-The Reds (20-25) moved within 2 1/2 games of the Cardinals (19-19) for second place in the NL Central by winning the opener of the three-game series.
+The Reds (20-25) moved within 2 1/2 games of the Cardinals (19-19) for second place in the National League Central by winning the opener of a three-game series.

-Nicholas Castellanos drew a one-out walk in the first inning and came around on Votto's 442-foot homer to right field.
-Eugenio Suarez followed by hitting a single, then Wainwright escaped further trouble by coaxing a double-play grounder from Brian Goodwin.
-Brad Miller drew a leadoff walk in the second inning and Paul DeJong moved him to third base with a double into the left field corner.
+Nick Castellanos drew a one-out walk in the first inning and came around on Votto's 442-foot homer to right field.
+Eugenio Suarez followed by hitting a single, but Wainwright escaped further trouble by coaxing a double-play grounder from Brian Goodwin.
+Brad Miller drew a leadoff walk in the second inning, and Paul DeJong moved him to third base with a double into the left-field corner.

-Matt Carpenter hit a run-scoring, checked-swing groundout to cut the lead to 2-1 -- but Tyler O'Neill struck out to strand a runner at third.
+Matt Carpenter hit a run-scoring, checked-swing groundout to cut the lead to 2-1, but Tyler O'Neill struck out to strand a runner at third.
 The Reds pushed the margin back to two runs in the third inning.
-Shogo Akiyami hit a one-out single, Votto drew a two-out walk and Suarez yanked an RBI double into the left field corner to make it 3-1.
+Shogo Akiyama hit a one-out single, Votto drew a two-out walk and Suarez yanked an RBI double into the left-field corner to make it 3-1.

 Wainwright struck out Goodwin to leave two runners in scoring position.
 Goodwin reached on a one-out infield single in the sixth inning and moved up on Freddy Galvis' two-out bunt single.
 They stayed put, though, when Wainwright struck out Jose Garcia to end the inning.

-Seth Elledge, Tyler Webb and Nabil Crismatt threw scoreless relief innings for the Cardinals but they could not break through against Castillo. --Field Level Media
+Seth Elledge, Tyler Webb, and Nabil Crismatt each threw a scoreless relief inning for the Cardinals, but St. Louis could not break through against Castillo.

 - READ MORE ON: